TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 ---
-title: 12 Days of Christmas – Secure Your Santa Edition
+title: 12 Days of Christmas – Secure Your Systems Edition
-excerpt: Insights and observations from a penetration tester on developing secure systems.
+excerpt: Insights, observations, and reflections from a penetration tester on developing secure systems.
 tags:
   - software-engineering
   - web